 - Snorkeling: Equipment provided, no experience necessary.

-- Boating: Inflatable Zodiac touring with naturalist guide.
+- Boating: Inflatable Zodiac touring with a naturalist guide.

 - Standup Paddleboarding: No experience necessary.

 The hallmark of an Austin Adventures vacation is our exceptional dining.
-All meals: breakfasts, lunches, snacks, dinners, refreshments and receptions are included as indicated by itinerary.
+All meals: breakfasts, lunches, snacks, dinners, refreshments, and receptions are included as indicated by the itinerary.
 (B = Breakfast, L = Lunch, D = Dinner).
 House wine and beer at dinnertime are included in the trip price.
-Any extra alcohol is available for purchase on board.
+Any extra alcohol is available for purchase onboard.

 After receiving your reservation and deposit, we’ll send you a pre-trip planner with general information about the area you’ll be visiting, a packing list, exercise guidelines, a guest information questionnaire, and a liability release agreement for you to sign and return within 10 days.